 Advancing data visualisation

 Beyond the importance of sharing information in accessible and interesting ways, data visualisation has become a key area of urban research.
-Centres such as MIT’s Civic Data Design Lab and Columbia University’s Spatial Information Design Lab produce important visual outputs but also regularly use data visualisation as an integral part of the research process.
-The seamless integration of story maps, interactive vignettes, photo essays, Quality of Life survey photos, videos, and GIS maps into research is the major outcome of this project.
+Centres such as MIT’s Civic Data Design Lab and Columbia University’s Spatial Information Design Lab produce important visual outputs, but also regularly use data visualisation as an integral part of the research process.
+The seamless integration of story maps, interactive vignettes, photo essays, videos, and GIS maps into research is the major outcome of this project.

-In 2014 the GCRO worked closely with the WSOA Digital Arts Department to develop a set of interactive data visualisations based on our 2013 Quality of Life Survey.
-A selection of the best projects are included below.
+In 2014 the GCRO worked closely with the WSOA Digital Arts Department to develop a set of interactive data visualisations based on our Quality of Life III (2013/14) Survey.
+A selection of the best projects is included below.
 Please click on each to download the program.

 Should the program not run, please ensure that you have a Java Runtime Environment installed available here.